chapter three

 This chapter covers

-• Running a local Kubernetes cluster on your laptop
+• Running a local Kubernetes cluster

-• Setting up and using the kubectl command-line tool
+• Setting up and using kubectl

 This chapter illustrates how to run a local single-node development Kubernetes cluster or set up a proper, managed multi-node cluster in the cloud.
 Once your cluster is up and running, you’ll use it to deploy the container you created in the previous chapter.